lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 You will need the following:

-- Windows Azure Linux Agent version 2.0.5 or later.
+- Azure Linux Agent version 2.0.5 or later.
 Most Linux images in the Virtual Machine gallery include version 2.0.5.
 To find out which version is installed, run **waagent -version**.
 To update the agent, follow the instructions in the [Azure Linux Agent User Guide].
 - Azure Command-Line Interface (CLI).
-For details on setting up the Azure CLI, see [Install and Configure the Azure Command-Line Interface](/documentation/articles/xplat-cli).
+For details on setting up the Azure CLI, see [Install and Configure the Azure Command-Line Interface](/documentation/articles/xplat-cli-install/).
 - Azure PowerShell.
 You'll use commands in the Set-AzureVMExtension cmdlet to automatically load and configure the VMAccessForLinux extension.
 For details on setting up Azure PowerShell, see [How to install and configure Azure PowerShell].
 - A new password or set of SSH keys, if you want to reset either one.
 You don't need these if you want to reset the SSH configuration.